 You wait in line, you ask, and then you wait as too-hot-to-touch bread is pulled out of the oven with hooks and often masterfully Frisbeed to the front counter.

 I frown when Saeideh assigns me chores.
 But for nān I might walk several blocks, past the nearest nānvaii and to my favorite spot.
 From hunkering over the laptop to watching live honest labor — it reconnects me with reality and reminds me of my privileged place in this society.

 Today, I’m standing in front of a nānvaii in central Mashhad, having promised to buy bread on the way to breakfast at the home of Saeideh’s grandma.

 I ask for one topped with cumin seeds, one with poppy seeds and one with sesame seeds.
 Total comes to about 50 cents USD.

 I’m told it’ll be a few minutes.
 But because I’m accompanied by Saeideh’s uncle, who lives in the neighborhood and knows the owner, I get to go behind the counter and film the baking process.

 I’ve taped breadmaking countless times all over Iran.
 I don’t know why, but for me it never gets old.
-Maybe because I can’t stop comparing the present to the decades of eating supermarket bread, even after being in Iran for more than a year now.
+Maybe because I can’t stop comparing the present to the decades of eating supermarket bread while living outside Iran.